ll-dev-team/thelocalworkflow/tools/io2s_stable/io2s Readme.md

 ```
 For the paths, you can drag the files in from a Finder window.
 For the title, what you input here will appear as the project name in FCPX.
 Avoid spaces or special characters.
 You can always change this later in FCPX.

-## Step 5: Open your XML and Verify that it Relinks
+## Step 5: Open your XML and Relink Files
-This should be the easy part. :) Open the new XML
+Open the io2s generated XML and relink files as usual.
+[For now the file name is yourNewIo2sXml.fcpxml, but we'll come up with something better.]
+Export and enjoy your handiwork!